sensu-plugins/documentation/user_docs/cool_links.md

-To add a link drop it in the comments below, simple and easy no PR needed (unless you want to open one)
+To add a link drop it in the [comments][1] below, simple and easy no PR needed (unless you want to open one)

 ## General Monitoring